Open NowNon-Profit

 What is the EndED Tiny Homes (GEC99)?

-The EndED Tiny Homes (GEC99) is a non-profit grant offered by QH in Australia, providing $1.9M – $1.9M in funding.
-Direct government investment of $1.9 million to deliver a new short-term accommodation village at endED in Woombye.
-The project will build eight tiny homes onsite to support access to intensive in-treatment eating disorder and mental health services.
+The EndED Tiny Homes (GEC99) is a non-profit grant offered by QH in Australia, providing $1.9M – $1.9M in funding. $1.9 million in direct government investment to deliver a new short-term accommodation village at endED in Woombye.
+Eight tiny homes will be built onsite to support access to intensive in-treatment eating disorder and mental health support.

 How much funding does the EndED Tiny Homes (GEC99) provide?